Child Care: Additional Child Care Resources

 - Nanny Poppinz: http://www.nannypoppinz.com/agency_locations.html

 - U-M Family Helpers (for current U-M affiliates only -- online listing of U-M students who may be available for occasional/short-term/part-time child care): http://hr.umich.edu/worklife/familyhelpers/

 Summer camps/summer child care resources:

 - Ann Arbor U-M summer camps: http://hr.umich.edu/childcare/moreoptions/summercamps.php

-- Search the state databases of all licensed child care centers and homes (some offer summer-only care as well as short-term care, year-round): http://hr.umich.edu/worklife/childcare/index.html
+- Search the state databases of all licensed child care centers and homes (some offer summer-only care as well as short-term care): http://hr.umich.edu/worklife/childcare/findchildcare.html

 - Search the web for "summer camp" or "summer child care" and location/city desired (many programs have web sites): http://www.google.com/

 - For in-your-home summer care, search U-M Family Helpers (for current U-M affiliates only -- online listing of U-M students who may be available for summer child care; you can also post a "help wanted" ad): http://hr.umich.edu/worklife/familyhelpers/

 - For more in-your-home summer care options, see links in the first section, above

 - If the parents WILL be in the same building as the children, at all times:

-Note: unless all parents will be in the same building as their children, and always accessible to their children, it is illegal to set up even a temporary child care setting without having the facility licensed for child care by the State of Michigan.
+It may be possible for you to set up a child care room within the building.
+Your department would be responsible for obtaining building-administrator approval to use the room for child care, as well as for the set-up and staffing of such a room (we cannot provide this service for you, due to liability).
+Care.com and Sittercity (see links above) may be resources for finding caregivers to staff the room.
+Note: unless all parents will be in the same building as their children at all times, and immediately accessible to their children, it is illegal to set up even a temporary child care setting without having the facility licensed for child care by the State of Michigan.

-- If the parents will NOT be in the same building as the children:
+- If the parents will NOT be in the same building as the children, at all times:

 Students with Children